Education and training supports

 Skills for Work: provides training and educational opportunities for those in part-time or full-time employment.
 It helps you to improve the basic skills you need in the workplace such as literacy, numeracy and IT skills.
 Skills for Work is delivered by the Educational and Training Boards.

-Skillnets: enables groups of private sector companies to set up training networks to deliver a range of accredited and/or industry-recognised programmes.
-Skillnets networks offer some training to eligible unemployed people.
+Skillnet Ireland: enables groups of private sector companies to set up training networks to deliver a range of accredited and/or industry-recognised programmes.
+Skillnet Ireland offers some training to unemployed people.
 If you are unemployed you will not pay for this training.

 Youthreach: If you are between 15 and 20 years of age and have left school without any formal qualifications, the Youthreach programme will provide you with opportunities for basic education, personal development, vocational training and work experience.